CradleCMS/theme-eCommerce/README.md

 ## Development

-There is a builder included for generating the tailwind CSS file for production.
+The repo contains a builder included for generating the tailwind CSS file for production.
 With command `make` in the terminal it will build a new ouput.css file.
 The builder requires Podman or Docker (and the environment, Colima on Mac for example) to work.

 ## References
 * <https://daisyui.com/> - daisyUI webpage